TokitoKaito/steam-store-search-qa/bug-reports/bug-report-001.md

 ## Notes

 - the error is triggered only by a query consisting entirely of an odd number of double quotes.
 Variants tested:
-  — one double quote — error;
+  - one double quote: error
-  — three double quotes in a row — error;
+  - three double quotes in a row: error
-  — two double quotes in a row — handled correctly;
+  - two double quotes in a row: handled correctly
-  — a double quote before a word (quote + witcher) — handled correctly;
+  - a double quote before a word (quote + witcher): handled correctly
-  — a double quote after a word (witcher + quote) — handled correctly.
+  - a double quote after a word (witcher + quote): handled correctly
 - the query is written into the page URL in encoded form (term=%22), so refreshing the page (F5) repeats the same query and returns the error again.
 - the character breaks the request to the server — a possible sign of unescaped user input; the development team may want to check for injection.
 - the consequences of this error are described separately: the results page layout breaking — BUG-002; search becoming unusable after the error — BUG-003.